 I find it slightly difficult to recommend the best path for others.
 Enjoy the journey and the certifications will come.
 It is less about a single resource and consistently doing something each day and practicing specific skills.

-I purchase the 90 day bundle which included 1 exam attempt.
-I balanced my full-time cybersecurity role and learning with labs, I studied the course material and worked through the practice labs
+I purchased the 90-day bundle which included 1 exam attempt.
+I balanced my full-time cybersecurity role and learning with labs, I studied the course material and worked through the practice labs.

 Failed at first.
 I thought it best not to stress too much.
 I would study harder and return for another try.
 Overall the cooling-off period helped me improve.